mozilla-lockwise/lockbox-extension/docs/metrics.md

 ### Setup Events

 From a metrics point of view, the FxA sign-in / account creation process is a black box to us.
 Thus the best we can do at this point is track when a user interacts with the Lockbox-specific views that are included in the first run flow.

 We have two **categories** of events here: rendering events and interaction events:  `setup.render` and `setup.interaction`.
 For rendering events, the **object** field is populated by the name of the view being rendered; for interaction events the **object** is the name of the button.
 Below is a brief description of the view names and their corresponding buttons.

 -   `lockbox_toolbar_firstrun`
     -   Pop-over shown when the user first clicks on the Lockbox toolbar icon after install.
-Contains the `signin_button`.
+Contains the `get_started_button`.
 Note that the click on the toolbar icon itself is logged in a separate event (see "Toolbar Button Interaction Event" section below).
--   `welcome`
-    -   Shown after sign-in button is clicked.
-Contains the `fxa_login_button`
--   `confirm_master_password`
+-   `reenter_password`
     -   Shown after FxA process is completed.
-Prompts user to re-use their FxA pw as their lockbox master pw.
-Contains the `confirm_master_pw_button`
+Prompts user to re-enter their FxA pw to start using lockbox.
+Contains the `lockbox_signin_button`
--   `done`
-    -   Final view in setup flow.
-Contains `open_button` that opens the item editor.

 The **methods** for these events are `render` and `click` for rendering and interaction events, respectively.

 The **extra** field contains the user's FxA anonymous/random user id.
-For `lockbox_toolbar_firstrun` and `welcome` views this will be `null`.
+For `lockbox_toolbar_firstrun` view this will be `null`.

 To register the rendering events: